-I’m a Computer Science Master’s student at the University of Pennsylvania
+I’m a computer science graduate student at the University of Pennsylvania

 , working on Large Language Models (LLMs), Vision-Language Models (VLMs), and NLP applications in AI for Science.

 At Penn, I’m fortunate to be advised by Prof. Chris Callison-Burch, Prof. Lyle Ungar, and Delip Rao.
-I also collaborate with Dr. Xiaodong Yu from AMD GenAI and Prof. Yunhuai Liu from Peking University.
+I also collaborate with Dr. Xiaodong Yu (AMD GenAI) and Prof. Yunhuai Liu (Peking University).

-All NLP work listed below was completed in 2024-2025.
-You can find my publications on Google Scholar.
+You can find my publications on Google Scholar

 🔥 News